axt/cfg-explorer/README.md

 $ cfgexplorer /your/binary -l
 ```

-The command above will build the CFG, spawn a web server and open it in your browser.
+The command above will build the CFG, spawn a web server, and open it in your browser.

 ### Module